Matthijs-Vossen/SSE-group3-project1/blogpost.md

 - `python` automation script: A custom script that manages the execution of experiments, collects data, and ensures reproducibility.

 For our experiments, we used the following `Blender` scenes:
-- donut.blend?
-- temple.blend?
+- donut.blend (include image)

 ### Experiment Design
 We performed rendering tasks under two different conditions:
-- CPU Rendering: Blender renders the scene using only the CPU.
+- CPU Rendering: Blender renders the scene using only the CPU, the CPU is limeted to 90% of its cores due to issues with energibridge.
 - GPU Rendering: Blender renders the scene using the GPU when available.

 Each experiment measured: